my-language-skills/simple-metadata/doc/doc-intro.md

 (FUTURE: https://developers.google.com/gmail/markup/)

 #### types

+Schema.org organizes schemas in a hierarchy.
+This allows you to associate a schema with a content from a very broad perspective to a very specific one.
+The following discusses that.

+**Thing**: Thing is the most generic type available.
+Most common thing properties: name, description, url, and image.

+In the next level in the hierarchy, there are seven schemas.
+Each of which has more schemas.
+The following table gives a basic idea of these.

+* **CreativeWork**	Specifies that the associated content is a creative work, for example, books, movies, photographs, software programs, etc.
+* **Event**	Specifies that the associated content is an event happening at a certain time at a certain location.
+* **Intangible**	Specifies that the associated content is about something intangible, like quantities, structured values, etc.
+* **Organization**	Specifies that the associated content is about an organization like a School, a Club, a Corporate House etc.
+* **Person**	Specifies that the associated content is about a person.
+He / she may be alive, dead or even fictional.
+* **Place**	Specifies that the associated content is about a place.
+The place must be a fixed, physical entity.
+* **Product**	Specifies that the associated content is about a product, anything which is sellable.
+For example a PC, an Apartment, A Car etc.

+More specific types share properties with broader types.
+For example, a Place is a more specific type of Thing, and a LocalBusiness is a more specific type of Place.
+More specific items inherit the properties of their parent.
+(Actually, a LocalBusiness is a more specific type of Place and a more specific type of Organization, so it inherits properties from both parent types.)

 We have a set of types, arranged in a multiple inheritance hierarchy where each type may be a sub-class of multiple types.

 #### Properties

 We have a set of properties:
-        each property may have one or more types as its domains.
-The property may be used for instances of any of these types. each property may have one or more types as its ranges.
+* each property may have one or more types as its domains.
+The property may be used for instances of any of these types.
+* each property may have one or more types as its ranges.
 The value(s) of the property should be instances of at least one of these types.

+##### Expected Types, Text and URLs

+When browsing the schema.org types, you will notice that many properties have "expected types".
+This means that the value of the property can itself be an embedded item (see section 1d: embedded items).
+But this is not a requirement—it's fine to include just regular text or a URL.
+In addition, whenever an expected type is specified, it is also fine to embed an item that is a child type of the expected type.

+The value of the property can itself be an embedded item.
+But that is not mandatory.
+You can also have a child type embedded as expected type.
+For example, for a content, if the expected type is Event, you can use it's child type BusinessEvent if you find it appropriate.

 ## syntaxes